mgeeky/VisualBasicObfuscator/README.md

 **Original form**

 ```
 Const MY_CONSTANTS = "Some super const"
-Variable As String
 Dim AnotherVariable As String

-Sub MyTestSub (ByVal arg1 As String)
+Sub MyTestSub(ByVal arg1 As String)
+    ' The below real-world used query contains nested quotes/apostrophes
+    ' That could confuse `removeComments` routine
     Query = "SELECT * FROM __InstanceModificationEvent WITHIN 60 " _
     & "WHERE TargetInstance ISA 'Win32_PerfFormattedData_PerfOS_System' " _
     & "AND TargetInstance.SystemUpTime >= 200 AND " _